 However, you do not need to have a theology degree or be a great academic!
 The course will stretch you but is designed to be practical as well as theoretical, open and accessible to all those fitted for Reader ministry.

 The course lasts two years, with a further year of reflective practice training taking place after you are licensed.
 During training with the encouragement and direction of your incumbent, you will be given increasing opportunities for first-hand experience and participation in the activities for which you are training.

-Initial Reader training is delivered by St Augustine’s College of Theology who offer three possible modes of teaching:
+Initial Reader training is delivered by St Augustine’s College of Theology who offer four possible modes of teaching:

 - Weekly evening sessions at Southwark

 - Weekly evening sessions at Malling Abbey